KrisanThyme/MarvelRivals-MeshFixer/README.md

 Assistance: rkss

-This script is used to update Meshes to make them compatiable with Marvel Rivals.
+This script is used to update Meshes to make them compatible with Marvel Rivals.

 Code Based off UAssetGui https://github.com/atenfyr/UAssetGUI